seangentree/Haters/README.md

 # Haters
-VandyHacks X competition submission which includes website files and Java program that shows a sample amount of work if all files are downloaded from /Java-Labeling-Program
+VandyHacks X competition submission which includes website files in /medguard-website and Java program that shows a sample amount of work if all files are downloaded from /Java-Labeling-Program

+*NOTE, sample patient profile datalist used in Java program, and medication datalist generated using AI*